 All the knobs on the front panel are multi-function.
 They can be pushed as well as rotated.
 Pushing a knob quickly recalls a specific function, which is indicated by the silkscreen near the knob.

-1 Vertical Control
+9.2 Vertical Control

 - A. When a channel is disabled, push its channel button to turn it on.
 When a channel is turned on but not activated, push the button to activate it.
 When the channel is turned on and activated, push the button to disable it - B. Press the button to turn on the digital channel and open the DIGITAL dialog box.
 Press again to turn off the digital channels - C. Press the button to turn on the math function and open the MATH dialog box.
-Press again to turn off the math function - D. Press the button to turn on the reference function and open the REFERENCE dialog box.
-Press again to turn off the reference function - E. Analog channels (C1-C4), digital channels (D), math (F1-F2), and references (Ref) share the same vertical knob.
+Press again to turn off the math function - D. Press the button to turn on the memory waveform function and open the MEMORY dialog box.
+Press again to turn off the memory waveform function - E. Analog channels (C1-C4), digital channels (D), math (F1-F4), and memory (M1-M4) share the same vertical knob.
 Rotate the knob to adjust the vertical scale (volts/div) of the activated trace.
 Push to alternate between coarse and fine adjustments.
-When the digital channel is active, rotate the knob to change the selected digital channel - F. Analog channels (C1-C4), digital channels (D), math (F1-F2), and references (Ref) share the same offset knob.
+When the digital channel is active, rotate the knob to change the selected digital channel - F. Analog channels (C1-C4), digital channels (D), math (F1-F4), and memory (M1-M4) share the same offset knob.
 Rotate the knob to adjust the DC offset or vertical position of the activated trace.
 Push to set the offset to zero.
 When the digital channel is active, rotate the knob to change the position of the selected digital channel

-2 Horizontal Control
+9.3 Horizontal Control

 - A. Rotate to adjust the horizontal scale (time/div); push to enable Zoom; push again to switch between the main window and zoom window. - B. Push to enable Zoom.
 Push again to exit Zoom mode. - C. Push to enable horizontal Roll; push again to exit Roll mode.
-At time-base settings larger than 50 ms/div, it is recommended to set the oscilloscope to Roll mode so that the waveform is displayed in realtime - Rotate to adjust trigger delay; push to set trigger delay to zero
+At time-base settings larger than 50 ms/div, it is recommended to set the oscilloscope to Roll mode so that the waveform is displayed in real-time - D. Rotate to adjust trigger delay; push to set trigger delay to zero

-3 Trigger Control
+9.4 Trigger Control